cleanlab/cleanlab/README.md

 thresholds[pu_class] = 1.0
 ```

 Now you can use cleanlab however you were before.
-Just be sure to pass in this thresholds parameter wherever it applies.
+Just be sure to pass in this thresholds as a parameter wherever it applies.
 For example:

 ``` python
 # Uncertainty quantification (characterize the label noise